tr1s/tris-webpack-boilerplate/README.md

 You're all set, start coding 👩‍💻👨‍💻 !

 Remove everything in the `src/styles/` folder, `src/index.html` and `src/index.scss/` if you'd like to start 100% fresh and/or create your own Sass worklow.
-I based my folder structure off the 7-1 pattern.
-[Read more about the 7-1 pattern](https://vanseodesign.com/css/sass-directory-structures/).
+I based my folder structure off the [7-1 pattern](https://vanseodesign.com/css/sass-directory-structures/).